 While acknowledging that all study abroad/away programs and overseas institutions have their own criteria for admissions, Duke University students are held to an institutional standard before being allowed to study abroad/away for credit.
+Students are eligible to study away no earlier than Summer Session I of the summer following their first year.
 The minimum cumulative grade point average (GPA) required for Duke students wishing to study abroad/away during the semester is 2.7 on a scale of 4.0.
 A student with a GPA lower than 2.7 must obtain permission from his/her academic dean before he/she will be approved for study abroad/away by the Global Education Office for Undergraduates (GEO).
 Please complete a GPA Waiver Form.
 Please note that Pratt students must have a minimum 2.7 GPA in order to receive conditional approval to study away, and they must maintain a 2.7 minimum GPA in order to be allowed to participate in a study away program.

 A student who is on academic or disciplinary probation or does not meet academic continuation requirements will not be permitted to study abroad/away during the period the sanction is in effect, regardless of the student's acceptance in a program.
 Upon submission of the General Application questionnaire, the GEO will conduct a check of a student's academic and disciplinary record to determine eligibility to study away from Duke or, in the case of non-Duke students, from the home institution.

 Students may not apply to study abroad/away programs while suspended from Duke.